Regenerating Bristol from the ground up

 What Generation Soil does

-• regenerative food growing, including a two-acre food forest market garden
+A two-acre food forest market garden in Bristol

 Our work keeps nutrients in Bristol, supports healthy soils, and builds resilient local food systems.